antoine-jacquet/antoine-jacquet.github.io/index.md

 I am a PhD candidate in Economics at the [Toulouse School of Economics](https://www.tse-fr.eu).
 In my research, I am broadly interested in how culture interacts with economic incentives and outcomes.
-To do this, I use microeconomic theory, matching models, and econometrics.
+To study this, I use microeconomic theory, matching models, and econometrics.

 Previously, I completed my undergraduate studies in mathematics and economics at [Ecole Polytechnique](https://www.polytechnique.edu), and obtained a MSc in Quantitative Economic History from the [London School of Economics](https://www.lse.ac.uk).
 From 2017 to 2020 I was affiliated with the [Institute for Advanced Study in Toulouse](https://www.iast.fr).